Family & Consumer Sciences Education, MS

 - Engage students in the learning process

-- Examine the relationship between diverse groups and the education process
+- Examine the relationship of diverse groups and the education process

 - Analyze the historical and philosophical underpinnings of FCS